DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/eval.md

 });
 ```

-> Since the `eval` method returns a value, and not an object, you cannot chain other methods of the test controller after 'eval'.
+> Since `eval` returns a promise-wrapped value instead of local context, you cannot chain other methods of the test controller after `eval`.
+>
+> Always place `eval` in a separate call.

 ## Options